 keywords: employee, staff, benefit, gift, financial gain, personal use

-GBEB / JHCC-AP defines communicable, reportable and school-restrictable diseases.
+GBEB / JHCC-AR defines communicable, reportable and school-restrictable diseases for students.
 Symptoms, exclusion, readmission, reporting, exclusion, disclosure and confidentiality are also reviewed.
 The district will follow the guidelines, rules and regulations of the Oregon Department of Education and the state and local health authorities.

 GBEDA-AR reviews drug and alcohol testing for Transportation employees.
 Hours of compliance, testing, prohibited activity, refusal, participation, pre-employment, post-accident testing, random testing and reasonable suspicion testing practices are also reviewed.